 Top Five Iron Rich Foods for Kids: Clever Ways & Recipes to Serve Healthy Foods to Pump-up Your Child’s Diet

-Have you ever noticed that most lists of iron rich foods for kids include foods they would never eat like liver, prune juice, tofu, or oysters?
-While these food are all rich sources of iron,they aren't the most kid-friendly foods.
-Try these five iron rich foods that kids love and use these ideas and recipes to get your kids to eat healthier foods.
+Isn't it odd most lists of iron rich foods for kids include foods they would never eat like liver, prune juice, tofu or oysters?
+While these food are all rich sources of iron, they aren't the most kid-friendly foods.
+Try these five iron rich foods kids love and then use these ideas and recipes to get your kids to eat healthier foods.

 Why Worry About Iron Intake?

 There is solid medical evidence to prove that iron is an important part of any child’s diet.
 Iron is necessary for healthy blood and brains; not getting enough iron can lead to anemia and iron deficiency.
 The proper amount of dietary iron helps cognitive functioning so kids learn faster.

 Iron Fortified Cereals are Great for Kids